 - a.
 Report the neutralization capacity (millimoles of HCl neutralized) of the antacid tablet you used.
 Calculate the mass and mass percentage of hydroxide or "equivalent hydroxide" per gram of antacid tablet. - b.
-Calculate an average, relative deviation, and standard deviation.
+Calculate an average, standard deviation, and 90% confidence limits of your data.
 Report the results in your notebook.
 Be sure to show all calculations.